My 15-Day San Francisco to Seattle Road Trip Itinerary

 More Places to Visit in Seattle

-• Fremont Troll: Check out this quirky sculpture under the Aurora Bridge in the Fremont neighborhood.
-It’s a fun and unique photo op.
+• Fremont Troll – A quirky photo op under the Aurora Bridge in the Fremont neighborhood.

-Seattle is a foodie’s paradise with countless incredible restaurants.
-Try some fresh seafood at Elliott’s Oyster House, grab a coffee at Storyville Coffee, or enjoy a meal at one of the many food trucks around the city.
-If you have extra time, consider a day trip to nearby attractions like Mount Rainier, Snoqualmie Falls, or the San Juan Islands.
+I’ve gotta say: Seattle is also a foodie’s paradise.
+I always make time for oysters at Elliott’s Oyster House, a local coffee from Storyville Coffee, and a wander through the city’s many food trucks.
+If you have an extra day, you can easily take a day trip to Mount Rainier National Park, Snoqualmie Falls, or even hop a ferry to the San Juan Islands.

 Things to Consider When Planning Your Road Trip